-The awardee will receive a cash award in the amount of $2000.00 to further his or her training and education in the field of toxicologic pathology, plus complimentary STP annual meeting registration and complimentary STP student membership for the following year.
-He or she will be recognized during the Awards Ceremony.
+The awardee will receive a cash award in the amount of $2000.00 to further their training and education in the field of toxicologic pathology, plus complimentary STP annual symposium registration and complimentary STP student membership for the following year.
+They will be recognized during the Award and Recognition Ceremony at the STP Annual Symposium.
 Applicants are required to submit a published (or accepted for publication) manuscript from a peer-reviewed journal consisting of original work involving clinical or experimental research that relates to toxicologic pathology.

 Eligible trainees are individuals working on an academic degree, or in a training or residency program, in the field of experimental or toxicologic pathology or a related discipline (to include, but not limited to, veterinary students, pathology residents [veterinary or medical] and/or MS or PhD students).
 Candidates who have recently completed (within 12 months of the application deadline) their graduate studies are also eligible, but must have been enrolled in a program at the time the data were collected.
-Attendance at the next STP Annual Symposium the year of receipt is required.
-The CCA is based on a published first author manuscript within the past year or an accepted pending manuscript in the field of toxicological pathology, as well as a letter of recommendation, personal statement, and CV.
+Attendance at the STP Annual Symposium in the year the award is presented is required.
+The Charles Capen Award is based on a published first-author manuscript within the past year or a currently accepted manuscript in the field of toxicological pathology, as well as on a letter of recommendation, personal statement, and CV.
 A poster submission is optional.
 Please see specific instructions below on how to apply.

 How to Apply: